Top 4 Pool Deck Resurfacing Myths Busted

 A better option is to simply leave your existing pool deck in place.
 When you choose RenuKrete resurfacing, you don't have to worry about permits because we leave your existing concrete deck intact.
 It only looks completely new.

 Don't fall for common myths about replacing your pool deck!
-Call RenuKrete at 800-406-5010 to get your quote for the easiest way to resurface a concrete pool slab.
-We have transformed countless pool decks for our clients throughout New York, New Jersey, Pennsylvania, and Massachusetts.
+Get started today by visiting www.renukrete.com/getstarted to get your quote for the easiest way to resurfa5ce a concrete pool slab.
+We have transformed countless pool decks for our clients throughout New York, New Jersey, Pennsylvania, New Hampshire, Rhode Island, Maryland and Massachusetts.

 Comments